DiddiLeija/text_formatter/CONTRIBUTING.md

 [pull request](http://github.com/diddileija/text_formatter/pulls) on the original repo. **Maybe we can merge it!**

 ## Benefits of contributing

-We really, _REALLY_ appreciate any kind of contributions.
-That's why we'll reward you for this.

 If you are contributing for the first time, we'll add _**your name**_ to `AUTHORS.txt`, which will be distributed on the repo and the PyPI distribution!